Table of contents

 Starting with short outdoor sessions near your home can help build your cat’s confidence.
 Try letting them explore before meals, and then call them back inside for food.
 This routine helps them associate outdoor playtime with the security and comfort of returning home.
 Alternatively, if you’re hesitant to let your cat roam freely, you can take them on walks using a specially designed cat harness and leash.

 **HUFT Tip**: Keep your cat indoors during the hottest parts of the day, typically between 10 a.m. and 6 p.m., especially during summer.
 If you need to take your cat outside during these times, use a well-ventilated cat carrier and always provide clean drinking water to keep it hydrated.
-Cooler hours are ideal for outdoor exploration to avoid hot pavements that could harm your cat’s paws.
+More incredible hours are ideal for outdoor exploration to avoid hot pavements that could harm your cat’s paws.

 Creating Easy Access